-- 1. whose term grade point average is below 3.00 for a single term or, - 2. any student whose cumulative grade point average is below 3.00 or, - 3. any student who receives a final course grade of "C" or below in any course or, - 4. any student who receives a "fail" grade in a pass/fail course will be placed on academic probation.
-A student on academic probation will be required to complete a formal remediation plan agreed upon and signed by both the student and the Program Director or designee.
-If the remediation plan is not successfully completed in the specified time frame, the student may be subject to further disciplinary actions.
+- 1. whose term grade point average is below 3.00 for a single term and/or, - 2. whose cumulative grade point average is below 3.00 and/or, - 3. who demonstrates inappropriate professional conduct and/or, - 4. who demonstrates non-adherence to safety standards should be placed on probation.
+A student on probation should be required to complete a corrective action plan agreed upon and signed by the student, student's faculty advisor, and the Program Director.
+If the corrective action plan is not successfully completed in the specified time frame, the student may be subject to further disciplinary actions.